Tyelab/realtime_alphaclass/README.md

 # Realtime Arduino Behavior Classification
 ## Use case
 This is meant to control an Arduino using Python triggers for an experiment Aneesh Bal is going to run.
-A behavior box will be divided in the middle by a wall that will only allow the animals to rear so they can see one another.
-If both animals rear at the same time at this wall, a reward will be delivered to the mice.

 ## Basic procedure
-AlphaTracker will be used to monitor the two animals.
-When the animal(s) rear, a signal will be sent to the Arduino that will turn on an LED and deliver a reward, likely sucrose.
+AlphaTracker will be used to monitor animals' behavior.
+When the behavior is clasified, a signal will be sent to the Arduino that will turn on an LED and simultaneously trigger an optogenetics fiber.
 ### TODO
 As of 4/30/21: